GatorEducator/gatorgradle/README.md

-GatorGradle requires that [Git](https://git-scm.com/) and a version of [Python](https://www.python.org/) are installed -- it will automatically bootstrap a valid GatorGrader installation from there.Additionally, [Gradle](https://gradle.org/) is required to actually use GatorGradle.
+GatorGradle requires that [Git](https://git-scm.com/) and a version of [Python](https://www.python.org/) are installed -- it will automatically bootstrap a valid GatorGrader installation from there.
+Additionally, [Gradle](https://gradle.org/) is required to actually use GatorGradle.
 A complete example configuration of Gradle and GatorGradle is available in the [Sample Lab](https://github.com/GatorEducator/gatorgrader-samplelab) repository.